RM-Sharma999/Fraud-Detection-System/README.md

 ## Data Preprocessing & Feature Engineering

 Basic data preparation was carried out to ensure the dataset was ready for machine learning.
-Along with minimal preprocessing, simple feature engineering was applied to better represent transaction behavior, while keeping the original structure of the data intact for effective model training and evaluation.
+Along with minimal preprocessing, simple feature engineering was applied to better represent transaction behavior, while keeping the original structure of the data intact for effective modelling

 ---